UK at risk of massive security breach from national IT meltdown

 “This risk is red due to continued reliance on old and ageing IT systems with an increased risk of inability to meet operational needs,” the accounts, signed off by HMRC boss Jim Harra state.

-The chair of parliament’s Treasury committee, Conservative MP Harriet Baldwin, said the warning was “concerning” and that she would be demanding answers from HMRC officials.
+The chair of parliament’s Treasury committee, Conservative MP Harriett Baldwin, said the warning was “concerning” and that she would be demanding answers from HMRC officials.

 She told The Independent: “It is concerning that our taxation systems, which support our key public services, could potentially be harmed permanently because of out-of-date IT equipment.